MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 }
 ```

-## <a name="oneoffpayments_existing-agreement"></a>Flow - Request One-off Payment on an Existing Agreement
+## <a name="oneoffpayments_existing-agreement"></a>Flow 2 - Request One-off Payment on an Existing Agreement

 Use a `POST /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments` endpoint in order to charge your customer one time for extra services.
-Use case: When the customer has an active agreement and wants to order extra services/products.
-The customer initiates this flow, and the customer needs to swipe in the MobilePay app.
-The merchant needs to capture the payment, to avoid that the payment will end up as being expired.
+Use case: When the customer alreadu has an active agreement and wants to order extra services/products.
+It is customer initiated, and the customer needs to swipe in the MobilePay app.
+The Merchant needs to capture the payment, to avoid that the payment will end up as being expired.
 It is not possible to capture expired payments.